Identity & Access Management (IAM)

 Key takeaways

 • IAM acts as a gatekeeper for the cloud, authenticating users and authorizing access to resources according to assigned roles and permissions.
-This protects cloud assets from unauthorized access.
+Enterprise IAM enhances cloud asset protection against unauthorized access.

 • Effective IAM implements strong authentication like multi-factor authentication and utilizes role-based access controls to grant users least privilege access.